NOC-MSM/pyBDY/docs/index.md

    sn_nme_map = './india_test/grid_name_map.json'     ! json file mapping variable names to netcdf vars
 ```

 Here the source (parent) data is specified via the .nmcl file in NcML format.
 For setting up the src_data_local.ncml see the NcML file example section below.
 The output directory, file name prefix and `\_FillValue` in the netCDF file is specified.
-The sn_dst_metainfo is set in the netcdf output file `history` attribute.
+The sn_dst_metainfo is set in the netcdf output file `history` attribute. `nn_src_time_adj` does not get used???

 ```
 !------------------------------------------------------------------------------